ARCHIVED - Next Generation Fighter Capability Annual Update 2014

-Basis for Estimate: This estimate is based on the project plan as of May 2013.
-It includes foreign exchange and inflation data that are current as of May 2013.
-The acquisition and sustainment estimates are substantially based on the Canadian bilateral cost report prepared by the F-35 Joint Program Office and delivered to Canada in June 2013.
+This estimate is based on the project plan as of September 2014.
+It includes foreign exchange and inflation data that are current as of August 2014.
+The acquisition and sustainment estimates are substantially based on the Canadian bilateral cost report prepared by the F-35 Joint Program Office and delivered to Canada on 28 August 2014.
 The Development, Operating and Disposal portions of the estimate are based on Canadian developed source data and cost estimating methodologies.

 A specific activity, should Treasury Board grant expenditure authority and the project move into the funded Definition Phase, would be to improve the life-cycle costing to a substantive estimate through detailed studies and analysis of such factors as initial and long-term training requirements.

 Foreign Exchange: United States dollars have been converted to Canadian dollars using the forecast provided by the independent forecasting firm Consensus Economics.
-The forecast provides annual forecast rates, with a stable long-run rate commencing in 2018.
-The long-run average exchange rate used in this cost estimate is $1 Canadian = $0.92 United States based on the Consensus Economics May 2013 report.
-To varying degrees, partner projects have strategies available to protect them from the effects of foreign exchange fluctuations.
+The forecast provides annual forecast rates, with a stable long-run rate commencing in 2020.
+The long-run average exchange rate used in this cost estimate is $1 Canadian = $0.916 United States based on the Consensus Economics August 2014 rate.
+To varying degrees, partner nation procurement projects have strategies available to protect them from the effects of foreign exchange fluctuations.
 These strategies vary from a “no gain, no loss” regime with their national treasury, to a more limited in-year currency hedging strategy, to full exposure to foreign exchange fluctuations.

 Inflation: Cost data provided by the F-35 Joint Program Office include inflation.
 In all other instances, inflation is based on the National Defence Economic Model.